BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnBeganCommand.md

       "description": "The id of the table where this command needs to go", "type": "int"
     },
+    "AmountNeeded": {
+      "description": "The amount needed to call.
+It's the minimum to play if you don't want to fold.", "type": "int"
+    },
     "MinimumRaiseAmount": {
       "description": "The minimum amount needed to raise.
-A raise must be at least the size of the largest previous bet or raise of the current betting round.", "type": "int"
+A raise must be at least the size of the largest previous bet or raise of the current betting round.
+To raise, the player have to send at least AmountNeeded+MinRaiseAmount.", "type": "int"
     },
     "NoSeat": {